-The MODE tool also creates two ASCII output files, although they are not in a STAT format.
-The MODE tool generates an ASCII file containing contingency table counts and statistics comparing the model and observation fields being compared.
+The MODE tool creates two ASCII output files as well (although they are not in a STAT format) and also generates an ASCII file containing contingency table counts and statistics comparing the model and observation fields being compared.
 The MODE tool also generates a second ASCII file containing all of the attributes for the single objects and pairs of objects.
 Each line in this file contains the same number of columns, and those columns not applicable to a given line type contain fill data.

-The Grid-Stat, Wavelet-Stat, and MODE tools generate gridded NetCDF output.
+The Ensemble-Tool, Grid-Stat, Wavelet-Stat, and MODE tools generate gridded NetCDF output.
 The MODE tool creates a NetCDF file containing four gridded fields for the objects identified in the forecast and observation, simple and cluster object fields.
+The Ensemble-Tool creates a NetCDF file containing the ensemble forecast values, statistics, and, if requested, matched observations for each verification region and variable type/level requested in the configuration file.
+In addition, when rank histogram information is requested, the NetCDF file contains the observation rank values.
 The Grid-Stat tool creates a NetCDF file containing the matched forecast/observation pairs and the forecast minus observation difference fields for each verification region and variable type/level requested in the configuration file.
 The Wavelet-Stat tool creates a NetCDF file summarizing the wavelet decomposition of the forecast and observation fields for each variable type/level, raw threshold, and tile masking region chosen.
 The generation of these files is controlled by configuration files or command line switches.
-As discussed in the previous section, the Pcp-Combine and Gen-Poly-Mask tools create gridded NetCDF output as well, while the, PB2NC and ASCII2NC tools create intermediate NetCDF files containing point observations.
+As discussed in the previous section, the Pcp-Combine and Gen-Poly-Mask tools create gridded NetCDF output as well, while the PB2NC and ASCII2NC tools create intermediate NetCDF files containing point observations.

-The MODE and Wavelet-Stat tools produce PostScript plots summarizing the features-based approach used in the verification.
+The MODE and Wavelet-Stat tools produce PostScript plots summarizing the featuresbased approach used in the verification.
 The PostScript plots are generated using internal libraries and do not depend on an external plotting package.
 The MODE plots contain several summary pages at the beginning, but the total number of pages will depend on the merging options chosen.
 Additional pages will be created if merging is performed using the double thresholding or fuzzy engine merging techniques for the forecast and observation fields.
 The number of pages in the Wavelet-Stat plots depend on the number of masking tiles used and the dimension of those tiles.
 The first summary page is followed by plots for the wavelet decomposition of the forecast and observation fields.
 The generation of these PostScript output files can be disabled using command line options.